LLNL/axom/src/docs/sphinx/coding_guidelines/coding_guidelines.rst

       full member initialization, does not require a user-defined default constructor since the compiler-generated version will suffice.

+6.3.2 Data member initialization **should** be used instead of assignment in con structors, especially for small classes.
+Initialization prevents needless run-time work and is often faster.

+6.3.3 For classes with complex data members, assignment within the body of the constructor **may** be preferable.

+      If the initialization process is sufficiently complex, it **may** be better to perform object initialization in a method that is called after object creation, such as "init()".

-6.3.2 When using initialization instead of assignment to set data member values in a constructor, data members **should** always be initialized in the order in which they appear in the class definition.
+6.3.4 When using initialization instead of assignment to set data member values in a constructor, data members **should** always be initialized in the order in which they appear in the class definition.